status-im/nimbus-eth2/docs/the_nimbus_book/updates/run-an-ethereum-node-with-nimbus.md

     === "Mainnet"
         - Visit the [Mainnet lanuchpad page :octicons-tab-external-16:](https://launchpad.ethereum.org/en/){:target="_blank"} and follow the instructions.
-        - Double check the contract address you make deposit to.
+        - Double-check the contract address you deposit into.
 The correct deposit contract address is `0x00000000219ab540356cBB839Cbe05303d7705Fa`.
 View details of the deposit contract on [Etherscan :octicons-tab-external-16:](https://etherscan.io/address/0x00000000219ab540356cbb839cbe05303d7705fa){:target="_blank"}.
-        - Do not deposit directly to the deposit contract address, only use the launchpad page to deposit.
+        - Do not deposit directly to the deposit contract address.
+Only use the launchpad page to deposit.
         - You can check the status of your validator by searching for your wallet address on [beaconcha.in :octicons-tab-external-16:](https://beaconcha.in/){:target="_blank"}.

     === "Goerli/Prater"
         - Visit the [testnet lanuchpad page :octicons-tab-external-16:](https://goerli.launchpad.ethstaker.cc/en/){:target="_blank"} and follow the instructions.
         - If you don't have Goerli testnet ETH, follow the instructions in the #cheap-goerli-validator channel of the [EthStaker Discord :octicons-tab-external-16:](https://discord.io/ethstaker){:target="_blank"}.
 You can have the access to this channel after 2-3 days joining the Discord server.
-        - Do not deposit directly to the deposit contract address, only use the launchpad page to deposit.
+        - Do not deposit directly to the deposit contract address.
+Only use the launchpad page to deposit.
         - You can check the status of your validator by searching for your wallet address on [goerli.beaconcha.in :octicons-tab-external-16:](https://goerli.beaconcha.in/){:target="_blank"}.

     Once you send off the deposit transaction, your validator is put in an activation queue based on the deposit time.
 Getting through the queue may take a few hours or days, you can leave your clients and validator running.
 As soon as your validator becomes active, it begins validating automatically.